 After fully registering your employer account, you can add multiple points of contact for your business.
-All accounts will have a primary contact, but you can also add a wage reporting contact, payment and refunds contact, and benefits contact for your business.
+All accounts will have a primary contact, but you can also add a wage reporting contact, payment and refunds contact, and benefits contact.
+For these contacts, enter information for individuals within your organization, not a third-party administrator.